 Cordless curling irons are typically powered with either butane or rechargeable batteries.
 Each option comes with its advantages and disadvantages so make sure you consider your lifestyle patterns when making the choice.

-Benefits of a Cordless Curling Iron
+Benefits of a Cordless Curling Irons

 Cordless curling irons can be such a bonus.
 You’ll find that, usually, curling irons are limited to the length of the cord.
 A cordless curling iron doesn’t have these limitations, meaning that you don’t have to reposition your mirror near a plug.
 This can be especially true for people who only have a mirror in the bathroom, where you’ll rarely find a mains electricity socket.